UCCS-CS4300-5300/Team-1-fall-2025-sec-1/README.md

 ---

 ## AI Usage

 AI tools were used during the development of this project to assist with various tasks, including:

-- Test generation for Django unit tests
+- Generating and refining Django unit tests
-- Code generation for views, models, and serializers
+- Creating and validating views, models, and serializers
-- Syntax checking for Python and Django files
+- Performing syntax and style checks for Python and Django files
-- HTML and CSS generation for templates and styling
+- Designing and styling HTML and CSS templates
-- Drafting documentation for the CI/CD pipeline on GitHub
+- Drafting documentation for the GitHub CI/CD pipeline
+- Implementing functionality for adding and deleting workspaces
+- Using OpenAI’s Whisper model to transcribe team meeting audio recordings

-All AI-assisted outputs were reviewed, edited, and validated by the development team before inclusion in the final project.
+All AI-assisted outputs were reviewed, tested, and approved by the development team before inclusion in the final project.

----